-5.1 There will be close working with management in agreeing the scope of individual audit assignments.
-The planning and scoping process takes into account any significant factors, developments and key risks to

-- ensure the internal audit review of that area will add value for the Council. - 5.2 The ongoing development of the Audit and Assurance Service's knowledge base will provide an effective source of information as part of the planning process.
+- 5.1 There will be close working with management in agreeing the scope of individual audit assignments.
+The planning and scoping process takes into account any significant factors, developments and key risks to ensure the internal audit review of that area will add value for the Council. - 5.2 The ongoing development of the Audit and Assurance Service's knowledge base will provide an effective source of information as part of the planning process.
 Knowledge will be developed by various means including ongoing liaison and discussion with managers and other key stakeholders. - 5.3 Individual Audit and Assurance projects will have, within the overall project time allocation, planned time to allow the Audit and Assurance Officer(s) to research and build their knowledge of the area (proportionate to the nature/complexity of the review). - 5.4 The Audit and Assurance Manager will ensure that there are documented protocols and procedures for planning and conducting audits, setting out the standards for the service.
-The Audit and Assurance Manager will monitor performance against the standards set out in the audit manual and other relevant documents.
+These will be set out in the Audit Manual.
+The Audit and Assurance Manager will monitor performance against the standards set out in the Audit Manual and other relevant documents.